Frank Cignetti returns to Pitt as offensive coordinator

 - Frank Cignetti Jr.American football player and coach

-PITTSBURGH (AP) Frank Cignetti is ready for a third stint at Pittsburgh.
+PITTSBURGH – Frank Cignetti is ready for a third stint at Pittsburgh.

 The Panthers have hired Cignetti as the team’s offensive coordinator more than 30 years after he began his coaching career at the school as a graduate assistant and a decade removed from a brief stint as offensive coordinator under former Pitt coach Dave Wannstedt.